The gret Imran Khan rated Ian highly as a captain owing to his intricate know

 He really came to his own in the World XI series in 71-72 scoring four centuries.
 As Mr. Sunil Gavaskar says in his book, everytime a catch was taken and the bowler got a wicket he would run up to the bowler and fielder and embrace them.

 He was rated above his brother Greg, but it was a dificult comparison.
-When Michael Holding who was called the Rolls Royce of fast bowling was posed the question "Who were the most difficult batsmen you have bowled to"?, his reply was Jeoff Boycott and Ian Chappell.
+When Michael Holding who was called the Rolls Royce of fast bowling was posed the question "Who were the most difficult batsmen you have bowled to"?, his reply was Jeoff Boycott a

 As Ian was an outgoing character, Bill Lawry rated him the best Aussie batsman when they toured South Africa in 69-70.
 As this tour was after a gruelling 5 match series, Ian was not a success in South Africa for various reasons.